Categories

 Row 2 – 28 or until you reach your desired width.
 (If making a fringe, make sure you have approx. 0.5 skein of yarn left for the fringe)

 Ch 1, turn.
 Work HDC in BLO of the first St, and every St across the row.
 Make sure not to skip the very last stitch!
-You should have the same amount of stitches in every row.
+You should have the same number of stitches in every row.
 (217)

 When you reach the desired width of your scarf, fasten off and cut yarn leaving approx. 6″ long tail which can be incorporated inside the fringe.